nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Tuesday 17-Oct-2023

+Lots of project planning, emailing, and organizing going on the last few days.
+There are some good things coming up across the next few weeks including project presentations, and a few training session I will be leading.
+Lots more work to do (not enough coding but that will come soon enough).

 ## Friday 13-Oct-2023

 Started working on initial plan for a MAUI mobile app for Windows + Android.
 The goal is to make an app that can be published to Google Play Store.
 Expected completion is by end of 2023.
 There are several other projects I am currently working on that will slow initial progress of this project, but as November wraps up I expect to be able to dedicate more time through December.
 I'm excited! :grinning: